causalens/cai-causal-graph/docs/time_series_causal_graph.md

 You can extend the graph in time by adding nodes for each variable at each time step from `backward_steps` to `forward_steps`.
 If a backward step of `n` is specified, it means that the graph will be extended in order to include nodes back to time `-n` and all the nodes connected to them as specified by the minimal graph.

-An extra `include_all_parents` flag can be set so that, in addition to all nodes as far back as `backward_steps`, extra nodes and edges will be added as far back that all nodes up to `backward_steps` in the past have all their parents and inbound edges.
+By default, in addition to all nodes as far back as `backward_steps`, extra nodes and edges will be added as far back that all nodes up to `backward_steps` in the past have all their parents and inbound edges.
 This means that the extended graph may now have nodes at lags further back than `backward_steps`.
+This behavior ensures that by default, all nodes for the same variable will have consistent parents, i.e. if a node for variable `'X'` at time `n` has a parent `'Y'` at time `k`, then a newly added node `'X'` at time `n - j` will have a parent `'Y'` at time `k - j`.
+This is especially important for causal modeling tasks, such as Structural Causal Models.
+This behavior can, however, be disabled by passing `include_all_parents=False`.

 If a forward step of `n` is specified, it means the graph will be extended in order to include nodes forward to time `n` and all the nodes connected to them as specified by the minimal graph. `include_all_parents` is only valid when specifying a `backward_steps`, and will have no effect on the logic of `forward_steps`.
 If both `backward_steps` and